-This article explains Metacognition in a practical way.
-After reading, you’ll understand the basics of this powerful psychological tool.
+Metacognition: this article explains Metacognition in a practical way.
+After reading, you’ll understand the basics of this powerful psychological tool and human thinking method.
+This article contains a general definition of the concept, as well as examples, strategies and tips.
+Enjoy reading!

 1. Person variables